How To Invest In Stocks (5 Step Guide)

 What Is the Secondary Stock Market?

-If you want to learn how to invest in the stock market properly, the secondary market is a great place to start.
+If you’re just learning how to buy stock or want to learn how to invest in the stock market properly, the secondary market is a great place to start.
 This is where businesses that are already listed on the stock market are traded through buying and selling by investors.

 Generally, these transactions are completed through a broker.
 One investor will buy shares of a company from another investor at fluctuating prices.
 These prices vary over time depending on a variety of factors, including: